Temasek in food tech innovation venture with A*Star

 The state investor said the memorandum of understanding with A*Star is part of a renewed focus on increasing its investments in companies and start-ups at home and across Asia that use innovative technologies to produce food.

-The announcement was made at a virtual media briefing on Wednesday, against the backdrop of the Apac Agri-Food Innovation Summit also held online for the first time.
+The announcement was made at a virtual media briefing yesterday, against the backdrop of the Apac Agri-Food Innovation Summit also held online for the first time.

 Separately at the summit, Mr Alvin Tan, Minister of State for Trade and Industry, had earlier highlighted Singapore's achievements in realising its ambition to produce as much as 30 per cent of its food needs locally by 2030.